 The information you provide to us will be processed in accordance with the General Data Protection Regulations (GDPR).
 Details of the information we hold about you and how we process it are set out in our insurance claims privacy notice.

-Before you make a claim
+Before you make an application for compensation

 • a copy of valid insurance certificate